zhilinheobv/Stats506_public/README.md

 1. In week 4 we practiced dplyr in R.
 2. In week 5 we practiced ggplot in R, and made 2 plots.
+3. in week 6 we practiced data cleaning and exploring in R.